 The late monarch invented a system to study the heartbeat.
 The invention combined videotape and an electrocardiogram.

-The King, who was a lawyer, was a man of distinct charisma which made some Moroccans believe that he enjoyed a special “Baraka,” a mystical protective karma.
+King Hassan II, who was a lawyer, was a man of distinct charisma which made some Moroccans believe that he enjoyed a special “Baraka,” a mystical protective karma.

-The monarch’s funeral brought important delegations from all continents, World leaders, including former president of the US Bill Clinton, attended the funeral.
+King Hassan II’s funeral brought important delegations from all continents, World leaders, including former president of the US Bill Clinton, attended the funeral.

-Hassan II also helped bring about the 1979 peace treaty between Israel and Egypt.
+King Hassan II also helped bring about the 1979 peace treaty between Israel and Egypt.

 Furthermore, he helped bring about the subsequent agreements between the Palestine Liberation Organization, Jordan, and Israel.

 It is believed that more than one million Moroccans walked the road to attend the funeral procession, emphasizing the love Moroccan citizens had for him.

 Citizens carried pictures, chanting slogans to mourn the death of their beloved King.